-High tech metals are called refractory metals in scientific terms, with a high melting point of 3500 degrees C. Tungsten, molybdenum, tantalum, and niobium are refractory metals.
-The characteristics of these materials are not only high melting point but also difficult to mine and process.
+High-tech metals are called refractory metals in scientific terms, with a high melting point of 3500 degrees C. Tungsten, molybdenum, tantalum, and niobium are refractory metals.
+The characteristics of these materials are not only high melting points but also difficult to mine and process.
 A special process beyond the traditional metallurgical method is required.

-Advanced Refractory Metals (ARM) has over two decades’ experience in powder metallurgy and is a first-class quality supplier for such high-tech and high-performance metal materials.
+Advanced Refractory Metals (ARM) has over two decades of experience in powder metallurgy and is a first-class quality supplier of such high-tech and high-performance metal materials.

 Molybdenum – the preferred material for heat conduction and insulation

 Molybdenum is a silvery-white material that is reminiscent of tin.
 The density of molybdenum is 10.22 g/cm than tungsten light, fand, but has the same high melting point (2620 degrees C) and boiling point (5560 degrees C).
 Such high strength, toughness, and hardness bring about excellent thermal conductivity, heat resistance, and low thermal expansion.
 High performance can also be maintained at very high temperatures.

 Based on these special properties, molybdenum has become an integral part of many key industries：

 • thin films of photovoltaic systems require ultra-thin molybdenum coatings as conductive metal layers.

 • based on low thermal expansion properties, molybdenum is commonly used in the electronics industry as a semiconductor and as a heat sink material.